yahoo/state-space-testing/README.md

 # State Space, Testing

 This repository contains the end-to-end, reliability and performance test cases for the State Space implementation of the IAB PrivacyChain Reference Design.
 These test cases relate to the State Space services and database manager.

 ![banner](logo.png)

-More detailed information can be found at the following locations about the scope and purpose of the State Space implementation of the IAB PrivacyChain Reference Design.
+More detailed information
+about the scope and purpose of the State Space implementation of the IAB PrivacyChain Reference Design can be found at the following locations:
 * [State Space](https://github.com/yahoo/statespace)
 * [IAB PrivacyChain](https://github.com/InteractiveAdvertisingBureau/PrivacyChain/blob/master/README.md) Reference Design.